+The small business funding landscape has shifted seismically, with the rapid growth of alternative finance estimated to be over 250 per cent in the last 12 months.Alternative lenders have emerged as credible and increasingly recognised routes for business funding – moving from the fringes to sit centre stage with traditional lenders.
+But as the sector grows and matures, as with any sector, there’s a danger that it will morph into a younger model of the old lending guard.
 It’s critical that it stays true to its founding values and maintains its SME culture and value exchange, such as convenience, integrity, flexibility and speed of service, that have made alternative finance models such an appealing alternative to traditional bank lending.

 Keep it simpleIt’s important that players keep products and processes simple, clear and transparent.
 The business owner should always be able to understand what they’re signing up for and not have to jump through hoops to get an answer.

 Access for allEnsure that business owners aren’t disadvantaged in accessing money through gender, ethnicity or simply an inability to put together a well constructed business plan.
 And funding applications should be free of charges.

 AgnosticAvoid bundling at all costs.
 Access to funding should not have to be as a consequence of taking other products and services and becoming beholden to that provider.
 The sector should maintain ‘conscious uncoupling’ and offer products without any ties.

 Modern underwritingDon’t do what the banks do but just more quickly.
 How relevant is a businesses’ accounts from three years ago?
 Not very; it doesn’t reflect the business today or tomorrow.
 Modern underwriting must combine technology with innovative credit scoring and information models utilising Big Data to vet potential customers.
 Assessing a businesses’ industry reputation, customer reviews, ratings and social media footprint can provide a more truthful picture of its risk.